Beware of mortgage scams

 Questionable mortgage offers

-No doubt every homeowner is receiving offers to refinance right now, and these solicitations can be very aggressive and confusing.
+No doubt most homeowners receive offers to refinance, and these solicitations can be very aggressive and confusing.
 At Network Mortgage, we frequently receive calls from clients asking us to review baffling offers that they’ve received.

 Some letters are about “skipping mortgage payments” and “escrow refunds.”
 Others seem to come from their current lender (they don’t).
 Some even appear to come from government agencies like the Veterans Administration (VA) or the U.S. Department of Housing and Urban Development (HUD), but none of them do.